 Date Written: February 29, 2020

-Forum selection clauses are a staple of modern business law in the United States.
+Forum selection clauses are a staple of modern business law.
 Parties agree, ex ante, on where they can sue one another and then rely on the courts to enforce these agreements.
-Although the number of contracts containing forum selection clauses has skyrocketed in recent years, there is a dearth of empirical information about enforcement practice.
-Are there any states that refuse to enforce these clauses?
-Among states that recognize the presumptive validity of these clauses, how frequently are they enforced?
-Under what circumstances, exactly, will state courts deem these clauses unenforceable?
+Although the number of contracts containing forum selection clauses has skyrocketed in recent years, there is a dearth of empirical information about enforcement practice at the state level.
+Are there any states that refuse to enforce them?
+How frequently are they enforced?
+Under what circumstances, if any, will these clauses be deemed unenforceable?
 The existing literature provides few answers to these questions.

 This Article aims to fill that gap.
-It surveys more than 175 state statutes and nearly 900 state cases involving outbound forum selection clauses to contribute to the scholarly discussion in two important ways.
-First, it provides a much-needed, and heretofore missing, empirical account of when outbound forum selection clauses will be enforced in state courts.
-Among other things, the Article shows that state courts refuse to uphold outbound forum selection clauses in nearly a quarter of all cases.
-In addition, the Article offers a rich descriptive account of why outbound forum selection clauses sometimes go unenforced.
-It shows that state courts refuse to enforce these clauses for reasons ranging from 1) underlying public policy rationales; to 2) claims of unreasonableness, a famously malleable term that encompasses a relatively stable subset of reasons; to 3) standard contract defenses invoked by the resisting party.
+It surveys more than 200 state statutes and nearly 900 state cases involving outbound forum selection clauses to contribute to the scholarly discussion in two important ways.
+First, it provides a much needed, and heretofore missing, empirical account of when outbound forum selection clauses will be enforced in state courts.
+Second, the Article offers a rich descriptive account of why outbound forum selection clauses sometimes go unenforced.
+It shows that state courts generally refuse to enforce these clauses for one of two reasons: 1) they are contrary to public policy; or 2) they are unreasonable, a famously malleable term that encompasses a relatively stable subset of reasons.

-The data presented in this Article offers important insights to actors who interact with forum selection clauses on a regular basis—litigators, judges, and scholars.
+The data presented in this Article offers important insights to actors who interact with outbound forum selection clauses on a regular basis—litigators, judges, and scholars.
 Armed with this information, litigators can take care to avoid pitfalls that may result in a clause being deemed unenforceable.
-Judges can gain a better sense for how their colleagues in other states are addressing the myriad challenges posed by these clauses.
-And scholars can evaluate whether there exists a difference between state and federal practice in this area and, if so, whether this difference presents a problem under the Supreme Court’s seminal decision in Erie Railroad Co. v.
+Judges can gain a better sense for how their colleagues in other states address the myriad challenges posed by these clauses.
+And scholars can draw upon this data to evaluate whether there exists a difference between state and federal practice in this area and, if so, whether this difference presents a problem under the Supreme Court’s seminal decision in Erie Railroad Co. v.
 Tompkins.